 Medicare Advantage Plans in Illinois

-Beneficiaries interested in a Medicare Advantage plan in Illinois will find a number of available options.
-Illinois offered a total of 76 different plans in 2013, which included a variety of plan types.
-The Health Maintenance Organization (HMO) plan type was the most popular, which allows beneficiaries to choose providers from the plan's network.
+- Health Maintenance Organization (HMO)s, which generally require beneficiaries to choose providers from the plan’s network.
 Specialty care typically requires a referral from a primary care provider.

-The next most popular type of Medicare Advantage plan in Illinois in 2013 was a Private Fee-for-Service plan (PFFS).
-This type of plan allows beneficiaries to see any Medicare-approved physician.
-The state also offers a number of Preferred Provider Organization (PPO) plans, which allow beneficiaries to see any physician, but provide more coverage for physicians inside the plan's network.
+- Preferred Provider Organization (PPO) plans, which may allow beneficiaries to see any physician, but usually provide more coverage for physicians inside the plan’s network.

 Prescription drug coverage and Medicare Advantage plans in Illinois

-Some Medicare Advantage plans in Illinois also feature prescription drug benefits.
-These plans are also referred to as Medicare Advantage Prescription Drug plans, or MAPDs.
-MAPDs make it easy and convenient for beneficiaries to keep all their coverage under a single plan.
+Most Medicare Advantage plans in Illinois (and many other states) also include prescription drug benefits.
+These plans are also referred to as Medicare Advantage Prescription Drug plans.
+These plans make it easy and convenient for beneficiaries to keep all their Medicare coverage under a single plan.

 Choosing a Medicare Advantage plan in Illinois

-With dozens of Medicare Advantage plans in Illinois available, beneficiaries would be wise to compare plans carefully before choosing the one that is right for their needs.
-Plans may vary in terms of the coverage offered.
-While some might include additional services like dental or vision care, others might not offer that type of coverage.
+Depending on where you live in Illinois, there may be several Medicare Advantage plans available.
+It may be a good idea to compare plans carefully before choosing one that is suits your needs.
+Plans may vary in terms of the extra coverage offered.
+While some might include services like routine dental or vision care, others might not offer these benefits.
 Some may include prescription drug coverage, which might be helpful to a beneficiary taking prescription medications who does not want to keep track of more than one plan.

-The cost of a Medicare Advantage plan in Illinois might also vary, based on the company offering the plan, the amount of coverage included, and the plan's location.
-When comparing plan costs, it is also important to take into consideration out-of-pocket costs, such as deductibles and copayments, as well as monthly premium amounts.
-A full analysis of these costs will provide a more accurate picture of a plan's true value.
+The cost of a Medicare Advantage plan in Illinois might also vary, based on the company offering the plan, the amount of coverage included, and the plan’s location.
+Some companies may offer plan premiums as low as $0, but remember to take out-of-pocket costs, such as deductibles and copayments, into consideration; also remember you must still pay your monthly Part B premium.